 Roofs are expensive and provide one of the most important functions of all your home’s components.
-These roof maintenance tips include both tasks that might be able to done by the homeowner as well as some best left to a pro.
+This roof maintenance checklist include both tasks that might be able to done by the homeowner as well as some best left to a pro.
 Regardless, all roof maintenance will help extend the life of your valuable roof.
 Here are seven roof maintenance tips to extend the life of your roof.

 - Debris Removal: Remove excess debris from the roof.